UCSBCarpentry/2020-01-21-SWC-Bash-online/_episodes/05-loop.md

 to examine one of the output files.
 It looks good,
 so she decides to get some coffee and catch up on her reading.

+> When using variables it is also possible to put the names into curly braces to clearly delimit the variable name: `$colors` is equivalent to `${colors}`.
+You may find this notation in other people's programs.
+> {: .note}

 > ## Those Who Know History Can Choose to Repeat It
 >